(76): Girl-Child as ‘Endangered’ Human in our Society

-I yet, again, know another woman who succumbed to such a pressure.
-Bilki (not a real name) got married to a man she barely knew.
+I yet, again, know another woman who succumbed to such pressure.
+Bilki (not a real name) married a man she barely knew.
 They now have 8 children, but the marriage cannot survive.
 He divorced her for the third time a few weeks ago.
-She is left with all the kids, majority of whom are girls.
+She is left with all the kids, a majority of whom are girls.
 But for her brothers’ assistance and support, she would have to beg or do other menial or illicit work to look after the kids.
 The ex-husband gives her nothing, absolutely nothing.

 The above stories are real but are only a few out of many similar or even sorrier ones.
 There are fewer places where women are not culturally, religiously, socially, morally, and whatnot disadvantaged worldwide.
 I am Hausa, a Muslim from the northern Nigerian city of Kano.
 My society is not an exception, as can be deduced from the preceding.
 The story is, however, similar in India, for instance.

 My wife and I were in India for a good two years.
 Thus, I was privileged to access some ‘classified’ stories on how women are treated in that ancient, culturally-bound country, though the stories are commonplace.
 The classified ones are, nonetheless, more devastatingly heart-tearing.
 India is one of the last places where women are regarded as humans as their male counterparts.
 Virtually everything feminine is frowned at right from pregnancy to infancy, adulthood to menopause, and death.
 But India is not the topic of this article.
 Kano, as a microcosm of northern Nigeria, is.